YannBouyeron/overlan/README.md

 	python3 setup.py install

-## Creat SSH tunneling server and user on your VPS (Facultative)
+## Create SSH tunneling server and user on your VPS (Facultative)

 Port forwarding requires using your own VPS with an SSH server.
 This allows you to expose a local service such as a http web server or tcp listener or bind shell on the internet.

-Creat tunneling restricted user overlan:
+Create tunneling restricted user overlan:

 	sudo adduser overlan